State Disaster Assistance Program

 - Establishing an AIA State Disaster Assistance Program: The AIA State Disaster Program establishes a network of architects and ensures they are prepared to assist communities pre- and post-disaster in volunteer and leadership roles.
 This document is a first step to guide members and components as they establish a new disaster assistance program.

-- Safety Assessment Program (SAP) training: The AIA SAP training provides architects, engineers, and certified building officials with the knowledge and protocol to evaluate homes, buildings, and infrastructure in responding to post-disaster.
+- Safety Assessment Program (SAP) training: The AIA SAP training provides architects, engineers, and certified building officials with the knowledge and protocol to evaluate homes, buildings, and infrastructure in responding post-disaster.
 Adapted from the California Office of Emergency Services (Cal OES) Safety Assessment Program (SAP), this seven-hour training accredits participants with the nationally recognized certification that is often required for volunteer building safety evaluators nationwide.
-Email firstname.lastname@example.org to schedule a training event.
+You can find resources on how to host an SAP here.
+Email firstname.lastname@example.org with any questions or feedback you may have.

 - SAP certified volunteer roster template: a ready-to-use template to keep track of all your SAP trained volunteers.